Suib-SDK/Suib-SDK/AdMob_Mediation_Integration_Guide_For_Android.md

 ![image](https://user-images.githubusercontent.com/20314643/34600140-f0e26a74-f230-11e7-9451-baaaf675b2ce.png)

-### Step 4: Add Zcoup custom event in Admob console
+### Step 4: Add Suib custom event in Admob console

 ![image](https://user-images.githubusercontent.com/20314643/34600301-c64459c0-f231-11e7-8ab5-67a61423e5ea.png)

-(1) Class Names should match the ad formats in Zcoup -- for example, if you are integrating rewarded video ads, the full class name should be:
+(1) Class Names should match the ad formats in Suib -- for example, if you are integrating rewarded video ads, the full class name should be:

  ```
-    suib.mediation.admob.CTRewardedVideoAdapter
+    com.suib.mediation.admob.ZCustomEventRewardedVideo
  ```

 (2) Parameter is the slot ID, you can get it from our operational staff